THE SLAS ANNUAL CONFERENCE

 In years where the annual conference takes place face-to-face, funding is available to assist Latin American scholars who are presenting a paper with their travel expenses.

 If you are interested in hosting a SLAS conference in the future, please contact the SLAS secretary.
+This document will give you a sense of the types of questions you might want to consider about hosting a conference.

 Details of previous conferences are available in History.